Is zucchini low histamine? If you suffer with histamine intolerance, what you eat matters. By avoiding food triggers, you can minimize your symptoms.

 Oral allergy syndrome is more common in people with seasonal allergies.
 Cooking or peeling zucchini and other fruits and vegetables may reduce the risk of localized allergic reactions from oral allergy syndrome.

 Is zucchini low histamine?
-Zucchini is not naturally high in histamine, but it may contain other amines, as components like glutamate and salicylates, that cause reactions.
+Zucchini is not naturally high in histamine, but it may contain other amines, as components like glutamate and salicylates, that can cause reactions in some people.

 By now, you’re probably familiar with the symptoms of histamine intolerance and the effect histamine release has on your body.
 Histamine intolerance symptoms vary with the individual.
 Some you should be aware of: